 When you’re looking for a versatile protein to feature in meals that pleases omnivores and vegetarians alike, look no further than eggs.
 There are so many tasty things to make with eggs!
 They can be served any time of the day as a delicious main dish protein or in desserts that the whole family can enjoy.

 Whether you slide a couple of fried eggs on your avocado toast or tuck some scrams into your breakfast tacos, eggs are a great ingredient to keep on hand.
 I can’t stop eating these Easy Quinoa Egg Bites, something like mini egg muffins, while my kids love having this Ham Egg Bake on the regular for Meal Prep Breakfasts.
 There are no end to the tasty things to make with eggs!
+Be sure to check out these recipes that use a lot of eggs.

 I know what you think when you see an egg: Incredible.
 Edible.